ryansxiong/Titanic_DS/README.md

 Now that I am more familiar with the data, this is where I manipulate the data for modeling.

 1) I first took a look at the 'Cabin' column.
 I separated the column into 'cabin letter' and 'cabin multiple'.
 I then took a look at the survival percentages.
 2) Taking a look at fare prices and categorizing them into small, medium, and large price ranges.
 I did not include this in the final model since I produced better results with the original fare.
 This may be due to overfitting the model.
-Although I did not include this, I still think this is still something to keep in mind.
+Although, I did not include this, I still think this is still something to keep in mind.
 3) For the tickets column, I also separated the numbers and letters ('ticket_number', 'ticket_letters').
 I also used a pivot table to compare those who survived if they had a number on their ticket.
 4) I created a new column to count the family size. _I did not include this in the final model_
 5) I then fixed and categorized name titles for each passenger.
 Once I got the name title for each passenger, I categorized the least common names into the other categories, and had a special category for specific titles.
 For example, mlle would count as 'miss' and 'don' would count as 'other'.